kiddae/dotfiles/README.md

 + The terminal emulator will either be `alacritty` or `kitty`.
 + I edit my files with `neovim`; please refer to my [neovim configuration files](https://github.com/kiddae/neovim-dots)
 + `picom` gives me shadows and makes sure that the graphics don't go crazy;
-+ My main file manager is `ranger`, or just... you know the command line.
++ My main file manager is `ranger`, or just... you know, the command line.
 + Status bar is generally `polybar`
 + `dunst` is my notification daemon, I use [this fork](https://github.com/Barbarossa93/dunst) to have double borders.
 + depending on the theme, `rofi` or `dmenu` takes care of my menus and application launchers.